jeju5/management/cs/aws/aws_developer.md

 * SNS (Simple Notification Service)
   * Push Based (no polling)
   * SNS can deliver SMS text message, Emails and HTTP endpoints.
-  * SNS can trigger Lambda functions.
+  * SNS can target subscribers, lambda, SQS
   * follows pub-sub (publish-subscribe) model where SNS publishes msg and users subscribe to topics.
 (SNS pushes msg and no further checking on them)
   * When using Amazon SNS, you (as the owner) create a topic and control access to it by defining policies that determine which publishers and subscribers can communicate with the topic.
   * Consumer must subscribe to a topic to receieve notification from SNS.